web-platform-tests/wpt/docs/api.md

  * result - `{ type: "result", test: Test }`
  * complete - `{ type: "complete", tests: [Test, ...], status: TestsStatus }`

+## Consolidating tests from other documents ##

+If it is desirable to coalesce multiple test suites running in separate documents into one primary test document, that is possible through `fetch_tests_from_window`.
+The argument to `fetch_tests_from_window` is any [`Window`](https://html.spec.whatwg.org/multipage/browsers.html#the-window-object) capable of accessing the browsing context as either an ancestor or opener.

+This can be used, for example, to pull in tests from a child that was created with `window.open`, or in a frame, such that all tests are ultimately reported in the same document.
+The current test suite will not report completion until all fetched tests are complete, and errors in the child contexts will result in failures for the suite in the current context.

 ## Web Workers ##

 The `testharness.js` script can be used from within [dedicated workers, shared